A new vision for the Black Hawk corridor

 - Depart after dinner

-Another relevant example is the Hiawatha line, from Chicago to Milwaukee, which has seven trains each day, each way, and is one of Amtrak’s busiest corridors.
+Another relevant example is the Hiawatha line, from Chicago to Milwaukee, which has seven trains each day, each way, with plans to expanded to ten daily roundtrips.

 The cities west of Rockford should have two or three daily roundtrips.
 This will allow day trips in in either direction.